-- What will you do today to avoid or overcome the two hazards mentioned?
+What will you do today to find and follow the light?

 Please share your thoughts about this post by commenting below.